Keep updated with phanganist.com by following our Facebook page.

 "When the meeting endorses the details, state agencies will step up efforts to attract a first investor by June," he said, adding that the government has set a goal of achieving 4% economic growth this year and next year.

 In terms of tourism, a proposal will be made to change foreign property owners' regulations to make it easier for them to buy homes in Thailand.
+According to ML Chayotid Kridakon, Mr. Supattanapong's adviser, this is intended to draw high-income retirees from Europe, Scandinavia, Japan, and South Korea to live in Thailand.

 The government has formulated a short-term plan to attract high-income foreign tourists, particularly retirees, to visit and settle in Thailand.
 "There are about 200 million of them in the world, and we have set a goal of drawing one million to Thailand per year," said ML Chayotid, a former managing director of JP Morgan Thailand.